gaois/Gaois.Localizer/README.md

 ## Migrating between language tags in a URL scheme

-If you wish to migrate from a URL scheme that used two-letter language tags (such as `example.com/es`) to a scheme that uses regional locales (such as `example.com/es-ES`), Fiontar.Localization includes a helpful redirection protocol that leverages ASP.NET Core's native URL rewriting middleware to take care of the hard work for you.
+If you wish to migrate from a URL scheme that used two-letter language tags (such as `example.com/es`) to a scheme that uses regional locales (such as `example.com/es-ES`), Gaois.Localizer includes a helpful redirection protocol that leverages ASP.NET Core's native URL rewriting middleware to take care of the hard work for you.

 First, configure the `RouteCultureOptions` service as described in the [previous section](#language-tag-choice):